Ferrari 275 GTB ~ 1964-68

 Inside some changes also occurred with the dashboard’s teak veneer being replaced by a sportier black vinyl treatment, but the wooden Nardi steering wheel remained.
 But the biggest change inside the 275 long nose was the adoption of an oval binnacle for the two main large Veglia rev-counter and speedometer, which were now tilted towards the driver in a cross-eyed fashion.
 As tradition demands it, the exposed chrome metal gate on the transmission tunnel looked fantastic and the deep bucket seats were very supportive.

 In 1966 the 275’s second revolution came with the first double-cam per bank Ferrari V12.
 This four-cam setup gave our 275 Berlinetta the new nomenclature of 275 GTB/4 if you please.
 Now all 275 models were fitted with six twin-choke Weber carburetors.
 This four-cam engine had the GTO’s firepower of 300 hp at a high 8000 rpm, and received a bulged hood making room for the new pair of cams and air filter box.
-A dry sump oil system kept the center of gravity low and a finally a torque tube was used to cancel vibration occurring previously from the driveshaft not properly aligned on the chassis.
+A dry sump oil system kept the center of gravity low and finally a torque tube was used to cancel vibration occurring previously from the driveshaft not properly aligned on the chassis.
 The revised “interim” driveshaft was a welcomed improvement as well as the limited rear slip differential.
-With those extra cams the 275 GTB/4 could reach 60 mph in 6.2 seconds, while the top speed was 165 mph (265 km/h).
+With those extra cams the 275 GTB/4 could reach 62 mph in 6.2 seconds, while the top speed was 165 mph (265 km/h).

 Two special and rare 275 GTBs emerged from the original production cars, the first with the 275 GTB/C (C for Competition) produced at 22 units over the course of the 275 production life, 10 units were done on the Short nose and 12 on the Long Nose, these rare 275 GTB/C cars were coach-built with thinner aluminum panels than the one found on the 16 street lightweight Alloy 275 GTB/4 cars.
 Almost all of the 275 GTB/C models were equipped with the optional Monza quick filler gas cap fitted on the right rear buttress or rear fender depending on the nose configuration.
-Also seen on the Competition models was sometimes a rear side fender air vent with three slats that matched the front air slat vents from the front fenders.
-The 275GTB/C was so light, balanced and powerful with the four-cam version, that it was dubbed “The Poor’s Man GTO”, I guess that is a compliment.
+Also seen on the Competition models was sometimes a rear side fender air vent with three slats that matched the front air slat vents found on the front fenders.
+The 275GTB/C was so light, balanced and powerful with the four-cam version, that it was dubbed “The Poor’s Man GTO”, which is quite a compliment.

 The second batch of 10 special 275 GTS/4 NART Spiders (North American Racing Team) were ordered from 1967 to 1968 by the American importer Luigi Chinetti, who managed to convince Enzo Ferrari to produce 10 Spiders (Convertibles) for the North American market.
 Not to be confused with the “normal” 275 GTS convertible, which had a completely different body style, all 275 GTS/4 NART Spiders were a chopped version of the Coupe adorning a soft-top, a flat rear trunk-lid, and are very sought-after today.